gbroques/fcxref/README.rst

     There is no expression manager implemented where all expressions in a document are listed, and can be created, deleted, queried, etc.

-Large complex FreeCAD projects typically rely on extensive use of cross-document referencing to objects such as aliases in spreadsheets.
+Large complex FreeCAD projects typically rely on extensive use of cross-document referencing to properties such as aliases in spreadsheets.

-When you have dozens of references to the same property, it becomes very difficult to find all the places where references exist to the property or rename the property.
+When you have dozens of references to the same property, it becomes very difficult to find all the places where references exist or rename the property.

 ``fcxref`` aims to fill this gap until similiar functionality can be added to FreeCAD core.